 BACK of the CHURCH

 The top, center panel depicts Moses and the burning bush with his response to God “Here I am,” Ex 3:1–6.
-In the middle section on the left is Moses getting water from rock after the Israelites have complained of their hardships, Ex 17:3–6, followed by the large center panel showing the parting of the Red Sea rescuing the Israelites from the Egyptians, Ex 14:21–25, and lastly on the far right middle section Moses receives the Ten Commandments from God, Ex 20:1–17.
+In the middle section, on the left, is Moses getting water from rock after the Israelites have complained of their hardships, Ex 17:3–6.
+It is followed by the large center panel showing the parting of the Red Sea rescuing the Israelites from the Egyptians, Ex 14:21–25, and lastly, on the far right middle section Moses receives the Ten Commandments from God, Ex 20:1–17.

 On the south side, in the “Family Room” is the story of Noah and the flood from Ge 7:1–10.
 The rich and colorful imagery shows pairs of animals exiting the ark after the flood waters have receded and the rainbow has come out.
 Both windows show God’s deep love for us as he saves us, provides for us and leads us to a better place.

 The last of the stained-glass windows are those in the north and south transepts—completing the cross formation of the church structure itself.
 The four evangelists Matthew, Mark, Luke and John are represented here.
 They are all winged images referencing the vision of the Prophet Ezekiel where four winged creatures represent the four evangelists, Ezekiel 1:5–13.
 Let’s start on the south side with Matthew and Mark.

 Beginning with Matthew, we see him depicted as a winged man or angel representing Christ’s incarnation, recalling his nature as both divine and human.
 Matthew is called the divine man because he teaches us about the humanity of Christ and gives us the genealogy of our Savior.